 If planning permission is granted, subject to receiving the appropriate approval on reserved matters, we anticipate construction could commence in 2018 with the first homes ready in 2019.

 How does this fit into other developments in the area?

 We are promoting land in the Aspley Guise triangle in the Central Bedfordshire Local Plan which could deliver future expansion while retaining clear boundaries to protect the identity of existing villages in the area.
-At this stage, there is no policy for these wider proposals, and a planning application for this larger site is not being considered.
+At this stage, the emerging Local Plan 2035 identifies the wider site as a ‘future growth location’ pending confirmation of the route of the Oxford to Cambridge Expressway.
+None of the potential routes for the Expressway would affect the application site.
+A planning application for this larger site is not being considered at this stage.
 However, we are being careful to ensure that Hayfield Park would work well with additional villages should this be seen as appropriate.
-Hayfield Park could therefore be the first of four villages that we anticipate could deliver a total of 3,500 homes in the area, alongside local centres, health and well being services, improved public transport, highways improvements, schools, sports, leisure and recreation, open space and community facilities.
+Hayfield Park could therefore be the first of four villages that we anticipate could deliver a total of 3,500 homes in the area, alongside local centres, health and well-being services, improved public transport, highways improvements, schools, sports, leisure and recreation, open space and community facilities.